werner-scholtz/kalender/README.md

-This Flutter package offers a Calendar Widget featuring integrated Day, MultiDay view ...
-TODO: finish this
+This Flutter package offers a Calendar Widget featuring a Day, MultiDay and Month views.
+Moreover, it empowers you to tailor the visual and behavioral aspects of the calendar.

 ## Note
+- Consider v0.5.0 a new package as it has undergone major changes.
 - This is a WIP package so there will be some breaking changes until version 1.0.0.

 ## Web Example